-Little Progress Made In Trump's Plan For Private Retailers To Test For Coronavirus
+Trump's Plan For Drive-Up COVID-19 Tests At Stores Yields Few Results

 - CVS has 986 test sites plus five "rapid result" locations across its 9,900 stores (10%)

-Collectively, these six companies have almost 32,000 locations nationwide, but only about 1,300 of those stores have COVID-19 testing sites, or an average of four percent, according to numbers obtained from the retailers.
+Collectively, these six companies have almost 32,000 locations nationwide, but only about 1,300 of those stores have COVID-19 testing sites, or an average of 4%, according to numbers obtained from the retailers.
 And the lion's share of those sites are from CVS alone, which has opened nearly 1,000 sites.

 The most rapid and expansive mobilization has been from CVS and Walmart, which met their pledged number of drive-through testing sites, while others, such as Walgreens and Kroger, made vague promises or no promises at all.
 None of those pledges were particularly ambitious relative to the scale of the retail chains.